CASL/VERAview/README.md

 Anaconda2 or Miniconda2 is preferred, but if you have managed to get Canopy installed with version 3.0 of the wxPython package, you can give it a try.
-If you are using Canopy, follow the instructions in the file `files/canopy-install.pdf` in the VERAView directory.
+If you are using Canopy, follow the instructions in the file `files/canopy-install.pdf` in the VERAView repo..
+Click the *files* folder above to access the file.

-instructions for installing the necessary packages are below in the section "Installing Canopy Packages".
-If you have already installed Anaconda2 or Miniconda2, skip to the section titled "Installing Anaconda2 Packages".

 ### Install Miniconda2